odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 > Hashtables have a `O(1)` complexity

-Well, I lied: the complexity of an hashtable depends on the hashing function you pick.
+Well, I lied: the complexity of an hash table depends on the hashing function you pick.
 The more collisions you generate, the more the complexity tends toward `O(n)`.

 A hashing function such as: